 Wherever a product becomes successful, counterfeits and replicas will follow.
 Wargaming is no exception.
 The process of counterfeiting these miniatures known as recasting has plagued wargaming companies for decades.

-Wargaming; the hobby built around collecting, painting and using miniature figures to play in strategic tabletop battles.
-A single miniature can cost more than a hundred dollars, and can cost a hobbyists dozens of hours to assemble and paint fully.
-It should come as no surprise then that where a niche hobby like wargaming may lack in mass appeal, it more than makes up for with customer loyalty and immersion.
+Wargaming, a hobby built around collecting, painting, and using miniature figures to play in strategic tabletop battles.
+A single miniature can cost more than a hundred dollars and can cost hobbyists dozens of hours to assemble and paint fully.
+It should come as no surprise then that where a niche hobby like wargaming may lack in mass appeal, it more than makes up for customer loyalty and immersion.

 “Can I recast copyrighted minis if I never plan to profit from them?”

 With explicit authorization from the copyright holder, yes.
 Otherwise, even creating a counterfeit just for yourself is illegal.
 Per Games Workshop’s IP policy, “Reproduction for personal use is not an automatic exemption from copyright protection in many territories worldwide.”
 Warhammer recasts, especially 40K recasts, have caused Games Workshop considerable headaches in the past.

 “Can I sell my minis?
 Are there any restrictions?”

 If the miniature is an authentic piece, then go for it!
 If the mini is infringing on any IP rights, then you mustn’t resell it.
 If you’re unsure, we’d recommend you stay on the safe side, in case it poses a legal risk.

 “Is it illegal to copy the general design, if I’m careful to not use any protected symbols/logos?”

 Copyrights and design rights still apply here.
 In general, we always recommend you either get permission from the IP owner.
 Otherwise, you could work on creating something original!

 “It’s just a bit of plastic!
 Why should I pay so much?”